-- 1. Honduras is a lower-middle-income country of 9.6 million people (55 percent living in urban areas^{1,2}) with a gross domestic product (GDP) per capita of USD 2,3893 and medium human development (132nd of 189 countries on the Human Development Index).4 Sixty percent of people live on less than USD 5.5 per day, a poverty rate surpassed in the region only by Haiti.^{5,6} The country is exposed to climate- and weather-related hazards (hurricanes, floods, droughts, landslides) that threaten crops and critical infrastructure.7 The economic crisis related to the coronavirus disease 2019 (COVID-19) pandemic was exacerbated by hurricanes Eta and lota in November 2020, leaving 600,000 people in an emergency food security situation (Integrated Food Security Phase Classification (IPC) phase 4),8 affecting a total of 4 million people and causing USD 1.8 billion in direct damage and losses.9 This triple crisis caused an estimated 10-12 percent reduction in GDP10 and increased food insecurity, with the number of people in IPC phase 3 or above rising from 0.96 million in 2019 to 3.3 million in 2021, before decreasing to 2.2 million by February 2022.^{11, 12} - 2.
-With a Gender Inequality Index score of 0.423, Honduras has the third-highest level of gender inequality in Central America.13 Estimated gross national income per capita is 35 percent lower for women than that for men,14 and rural women working in agriculture experience one of the highest rates of inequality in access to and control of productive resources and credit.15 - 3.
-Informal work and underemployment rates continue to be high, affecting nearly two thirds of the population.16 In 2020, the unemployment rate was 10.9 percent, almost double the 2019 rate,17 a direct effect of the triple crisis, affecting women (13.7 percent) more than men
+1. Honduras is a lower-middle-income country of 9.6 million people (55 percent living in urban areas^{1, 2}) with a gross domestic product (GDP) per capita of USD 2,3893 and medium human development (132nd of 189 countries on the Human Development Index).4 Sixty percent of people live on less than USD 5.5 per day, a poverty rate surpassed in the region only by Haiti.^{5, 6} The country is exposed to climate- and weather-related hazards (hurricanes, floods, droughts, landslides) that threaten crops and critical infrastructure.7 The economic crisis related to the coronavirus disease 2019 (COVID-19) pandemic was exacerbated by hurricanes Eta and lota in November 2020, leaving 600,000 people in an emergency food security situation (Integrated Food Security Phase Classification (IPC) phase 4),8 affecting a total of 43.9 million people and causing USD 2.1.8 billion in direct damage and losses.9

+- 1.2.
+This triple crisis caused an estimated 10-12 percent reduction in GDP10 and increased food insecurity, with.
+After reaching 3.3 million in 2021 (compared to 0.96 million in 2019), the number of people in experiencing high levels of acute food insecurity (IPC phase 3 or above rising from 0.96 million in 2019 to 3.3 million in 2021, before decreasing) is projected to 2. reach 2.6 million by February for the June-August 2022.
+Period.
+However, this does not take into account the ripple effect of high international prices for food and energy (greatly linked to the Ukraine crisis).
+For instance, wholesale prices of white maize and red beans were 70 percent and 30 percent higher year on year by mid-2022. - 2.3.
+With a Gender Inequality Index score of 0.423, Honduras has the third-highest level of gender inequality in Central America.16 Estimated gross national income per capita is